-1.6 Environmental Sustainability

-The Council consider the impact of the proposed operation on the local environment including but not limited to:

-- power supply

-- carbon footprint

-- supply chain

-- low food mileage

-- packaging

-- waste minimisation

-- waste disposal

-- waste generated by customers

-- Provision of adequate measures to minimise the environmental impact of the proposed operation

-- The offering of alternatives to animal products, particularly in relation to food offerings, or the use of local animal products are considered to make a more positive contribution.

-- Those that can demonstrate that they are contributing towards driving down carbon footprint and operating in an environmentally friendly manner will be viewed favourably.
+- 1.6 Environmental Sustainability.
+The impact of the proposed operation on the local environment including but not limited to power supply, carbon footprint, supply chain, low food mileage, packaging, waste minimisation, waste disposal and waste generated by customers.
+Provision of adequate measures to minimise the environmental impact of the proposed operation.
+The offering of alternatives to animal products, particularly in relation to food offerings, or the use of local animal products are considered to make a more positive contribution.
+Those that can demonstrate that they are contributing towards driving down carbon footprint and operating in an environmentally friendly manner will be viewed favourably. - 1.7 Contribution.
+The applicant offer will need to positively enhance the contribution in the local area.

-1.7 Contribution

-The applicants offer will need to positively enhance the contribution in the local area.
-This may be by offering products not currently available or by providing greater choice for consumers.
 Preference will be given to those who are resident in the local area and those offering local products.